Geoda.ch

 Traffic Noise and Tranquility

-One in seven people in Switzerland has to put up with excessive noise pollution, making Switzerland, on average, one of the least tranquil European countries.
-Traffic noise and lack of tranquility is a major health issue reducing life expectancy.
-It is estimated that the Swiss population loses 69,300 life years, every year, that could have been lived out in good health in the absence of noise pollution.
-The Geoda.ch housing report gives you information on traffic noise and tranquility for all Swiss addresses.
+One in seven people in Switzerland has to endure excessive noise pollution, making our country one of the least tranquil in Europe.
+Traffic noise and lack of tranquility are major health issues that reduce life expectancy.
+It is estimated that the Swiss population loses approximately 69,300 life years every year that could have been lived in good health in the absence of noise pollution1.
+The Geoda.ch housing report provides detailed information on traffic noise and tranquility for all Swiss addresses, helping you to make informed decisions about your living environment.

-As the world grows louder, the rare silence becomes the ultimate luxury, offering a serene refuge from the cacophony of daily life.
-Unfortunately, most of us are not so lucky as to live in tranquil isolation from noise.
-In Switzerland, one in seven people (1.1 million) are exposed to noise levels at their places of residence during the day that exceed the exposure limit values specified in the Noise Abatement Ordinance (NAO).
-Additionally, one in eight (1 million people) are exposed to harmful or disturbing traffic noise at night.
-Around 600,000 residential units are affected during the day and about 530,000 at night1.
-The dense road network and the high population density in Switzerland make it difficult for the government to remedy the problem.
+As the world grows louder, silence and calmness has become the ultimate luxury - a serene refuge from the cacophony of daily life.
+Unfortunately, many of us are not so lucky as to live in tranquil isolation from noise and human made disturbances.
+In Switzerland, around 600,000 residential units are affected by a significant amout of traffic noise during the day and about 530,000 at night1.
+The dense road network and the high population density in many parts og Switzerland make it difficult for the government to remedy the problem.

 “The constitutional goal of protecting the population from excessive noise has therefore not been achieved yet. ”